 18. American Workers are Consumers of the Goods They Produce

 Not only do American manufacturing jobs support countless other jobs, but the employees tend to buy what they make.
-I live in Toledo, Ohio where the Jeep Wrangler is produced.
-Just the other day we were a little early for my son’s dentist appointment so we waited in the car.
+I live in Toledo, Ohio, where the Jeep Wrangler is produced.
+Just the other day, we were a little early for my son’s dentist appointment, so we waited in the car.
 I counted.
-50% of the cars in the parking lot were made by Jeep.
+50% of the cars in the parking lot were Jeeps.

 American Manufacturing and the Workplace